PrimoUomo89/event-assist-overview/README.md

 `admin-backend` exposes an internal CRUD API intended for operation behind a private network boundary.
 No JWT or API key is required — the security boundary is the network, not the application layer.
+Currently, this app is for local dev use only (not live).

 ### CORS